-Grants are available for early learning centers through grade 12 schools to build an outdoor classroom at their site.
+Grants are available for early learning centers and pre-K through 12th grade public schools in Maine to build an outdoor classroom at their site.
 Funding is provided through Friends of Acadia to support more youth engagement with Acadia National Park.
 Outdoor classrooms must be on school grounds and provide a curriculum link to Acadia.

 What is an outdoor classroom?